Phillip Tobias: Academic life

 Born in Durban, Natal on 14 October 1925, the only son and second child of Joseph Newman Tobias and his wife, Fanny (née Rosendorff), Phillip received his first schooling in Bloemfontein at St Andrew's School and in Durban at the Durban High School.
 In 1945, he started his career as demonstrator in histology and instructor in physiology at the University of Witwatersrand.
 He received his Bachelor of Science (Hons) in Histology and Physiology in 1946–1947.
 In 1948 he was elected President of the National Union of South African Students (NUSAS).
 He graduated in Medicine, Bachelor of Medicine, Bachelor of Surgery in 1950.
 He was appointed as a lecturer in anatomy in 1951.
 In 1953, he received his Doctor of Philosophy for a thesis entitled Chromosomes, Sex-Cells, and Evolution in the Gerbil.

 In 1955, Tobias started his post-graduate research at the University of Cambridge, England, where he filled the position of Nuffield Dominion Senior Traveling Fellow in physical anthropology.
 The following year, at the University of Michigan at Ann Arbor and the University of Chicago, he was the Rockefeller Traveling Fellow in anthropology, human genetics, and dental anatomy and growth.
-In 1959, he became Professor and Head of the Department of Anatomy and Human Biology, succeeding his mentor and eminent scholar, Professor Raymond Dart.
+In 1959, he became Professor and Head of the Department of Anatomy and Human Biology at the University of the Witwatersrand, succeeding his mentor and eminent scholar, Professor Raymond Dart.
 In 1967, he was awarded a Doctor of Science in palaeoanthropology for his work on hominid evolution.
 During this period he attended the University of the Witwatersrand.
 He was Dean of Medicine from 1980 to 1982.
 He was appointed Honorary Professor of Palaeoanthropology at the Bernard Price Institute for Palaeontological Research in 1977 and Honorary Professor in Zoology in 1981.
 Also in 1981, Tobias became a founding member of the World Cultural Council.

 Tobias excavated at the Sterkfontein caves and worked at almost all other major sites in Southern Africa after 1945.
 He also opened some 25 archaeological sites in Botswana during the French Panhard-Capricorn Expedition while conducting a biological survey of the Tonga People of Zimbabwe.
 He was one of the anthropologists instrumental in unmasking the Piltdown fraud.